libocca/occa/README.md

 $ cmake --install build --prefix install
 ```

-> **Tip**
-> If third-party dependencies on your system are installed in a non-standard location, use the `CMAKE_PREFIX_PATH` variable to specify their location as a semicolon separated list of directories.
+If dependencies are installed in a non-standard location, set the corresponding [environment variable](INSTALL.md#dependency-paths) to this path.

 ## Use